steverdennis/GeometryAndFlux/README.txt

 quote to quote the string passed as an argument to the script.
 This allows one to use the same script for GHEP ntuple files with different names.

+Build the executable for simple event generator that uses GDML geometry and GSimpleNtpFlux:

+ g++ -o gevgen_simple -DSTANDALONE -I$GENIE/src -I$ROOTSYS/include \
+   `genie-config --libs` \
+   `root-config --libs` -lGeom -lEGPythia6 \
+   `pythia6-config --libs`
+   `log4cpp-config --libs`
+   `xml2-config --libs`  \
+   gevgen_simple.C

+Add -DMACOSX if on a Mac OS X machine.

+if "log4cpp-config" isn't available use
+    -L${LOG4CPP_FQ_DIR}/lib -llog4cpp -lnsl \
+where $LOG4CPP_FQ_DIR is is where log4cpp is installed.

+if "pythia6-config" isn't available use
+    -L${PYTHIA_FQ_DIR}/lib -lPythia6
+(note lack of "6" on path).

+This should also run under
+   $ genie gevgen_simple.C+
+but that sometimes leads to
+   (1) scary warnings about hidden overloaded methods (depending on ROOT's
+       build and configuration of ACLiC's warning level) (2) a crash after everything is done and ROOT is cleaning up and shutting down -- some bad interaction with AlgFactory's singleton cleaner and deleting algorithms.

+Run it (assumes cross-sections file $GENIEXSECFILE), e.g.:

+   ./gevgen_simple -n 1000

+Use -h to give the command options; defaults should work based on previous steps.
+Check "genie-mcjob-<runnum>.status" from a separate terminal to see information about the latest event generated.
+Results will be written a file named "gntp.<runnum>.ghep.root".

+   genie plot_gntp.C

 ---------------------------------------------------------------------------
 Robert Hatcher <rhatcher@fnal.gov>  updated 2014-05-09